Colonial surplus

-A colony, in the sense of a region being ruled by a foreign overseas power, was in a different position from that of an independent country.
-As Maddison remarked some time ago of India, ‘The major burden of foreign rule arose from the fact that the British raj was a regime of expatriates.’
+A colony, in the sense of a region being ruled by a foreign or overseas power, was in a different position from that of an independent country.
+As Maddison remarked some time ago of India, "The major burden of foreign rule arose from the fact that the British Raj] was a regime of expatriates."
 Such expatriates generate a flow of funds out of the colony.
-Something similar would have occurred in Latin America during the post-Spanish period of ‘informal rule’ by British and American finance.